rbisdorff/Digraph3/docSphinx/tutorial.rst

 Unfortunately, such crisp median-cut *Condorcet* digraphs, associated with a given strict outranking digraph, present only exceptionally a linear ordering.
 Usually, pairwise majority comparisons do not render even a complete or, at least, a transitive partial order.
 There may even frequently appear *cyclic* outranking situations (see the tutorial on :ref:`LinearVoting-tutorial-label`).

-To estimate how *difficult* this ranking problem here may be, we can have a look at the corresponding strict outranking digraph *graphviz* drawing ([1]_).
+To estimate how *difficult* this ranking problem here may be, we may have a look at the corresponding strict outranking digraph *graphviz* drawing ([1]_).

 .. code-block:: pycon